roadwarriorslive/Pipulate/theleakyjournal.md

 3:00 PM meeting cancelled.
 Big weight off.
 Look carefully at how to do a category performance look-up.
 Isn't there some way that doesn't require sdk IDs?

+I'm taking these lines out for now:

+    %load_ext pycodestyle_magic
+    %%pycodestyle   # Edit out leading hash for a pep8 scolding

 --------------------------------------------------------------------------------
 ## Wed May  9, 2018